Steve McDaniel

-Steve K. McDaniel is a former Republican Party Representative from the US state of Tennessee, having represented all of Henderson, Chester, Decatur and Perry Counties.
+Steve K. McDaniel (born October 20, 1951) is a former Republican Party Representative from the US state of Tennessee, having represented all of Henderson, Chester, Decatur and Perry Counties.

 Biography

 Early life and family

 Steve K. McDaniel was born on October 20, 1951, in Huntingdon, Tennessee.
 As a young boy, McDaniel acquired an early interest in the local U.S. Civil War history at Parkers Crossroads as his father once farmed land that was part of a local battleground and that interest was spurred on when the younger McDaniel had found a Civil War-era pistol.
 McDaniel reportedly would often visit a local historic highway marker to read a brief narrative about the first raid in West Tennessee by Confederate Lt.
 Gen. Nathan Bedford Forrest at Parkers Crossroads.

 McDaniel attended Jackson State Community College, and later graduated from the University of Memphis in 1973 and he reportedly first started participating as a U.S. Civil War re-enactor soon after he graduated from college.

-McDaniel and his wife, Phyllis (née) Taylor McDaniel have one daughter, Andrea, who is married to U.S. Rep. Adrian Smith.
+McDaniel and his wife, Phyllis McDaniel have one daughter, Andrea, who is married to U.S. Rep. Adrian Smith.